 Once you’ve mastered trimming your cat’s nails, you’ll find it easy to learn some of the other grooming techniques for cats.

 Brushing is one of the best ways to keep your cat looking and feeling great.
 It removes dirt and particles from the fur, spreads natural oils throughout the coat, and helps to prevent tangles or matting.

 Long-haired and short-haired cats both benefit from regular brushing but may have different needs.
 The ASPCA recommends brushing long-haired cats every few days and brushing short-haired cats once per week.

 A few tips for brushing your cat:

-A metal brush works well for short-haired and long-haired cats and is the best at removing debris and untangling fur.
-On the other hand, rubber brushes are excellent choices for removing dead hair on short-haired cats.
+A metal brush works well for short-haired and long-haired cats (even Persians and Maine Coons) and is the best at removing debris and untangling fur.
+On the other hand, rubber brushes are excellent choices for removing loose hair on short-haired cats.

 Just like with the nail trimmers, let your cat sniff and investigate the brush before you even start.
 Reward them with a treat and praise.

 2. Brush in the direction of your cat’s fur